Eagle ConservationHome » About » Eagle Conservation

 Although the origin of the name that graces our estate is lost in the mists of time, the survey beacon situated on the cliffs that rise up above the vineyards is labelled Eagles Nest.
 This could indicate that these crags once housed a breeding pair of Eagles.
 If this was so, it is most likely that they would have been a pair of Black Eagles, now more correctly known as Verreaux’s Eagles (aquila verreauxii).

 Eagles’ Nest has committed to support the Western Cape Raptor Research Program in their endeavors to conserve this last remaining nest.
 Other than monitoring the nest during the breeding season, the programme also performs important conservation activities such as tagging nestlings in order to understand their distribution after they leave the nest.
-There are also plans to establish a viewing platform at a suitable position, which will allow birdwatchers to view the nest from a suitable distance, without disturbing the eagles’ activities, whilst also promoting public awareness of eagle conservation.
+A viewing platform has also been established, allowing birdwatchers to view the nest from a suitable distance, without disturbing the eagles’ activities, whilst also promoting public awareness of eagle conservation.